-Agrostis capillaris – Browntop Bent
+Agrostis capillaris – Browntop bentgrass

 - A tufted perennial Bent spreading by short rhizomes

-- A fine-leaved grass finely pointed with ligules 0.5-2mm long
+- A fine-leaved grass finely pointed with ligules 0.5-2 mm long

 - Flowers: end of June to August

-- Establishes well with Chewings Fescue
+- Establishes well with Chewings fescue

-This grass is found throughout Europe, Asia and America, and is commonly found in the British Isles on heaths, moorlands, pastures and waste ground, especially on dry acidic soils.
+This grass species is found throughout Europe, Asia and America, and is commonly found in the British Isles on heaths, moorlands, pastures and waste ground, especially on dry acidic soils.

 Browntop is ideal for use in fine turf, e.g. golf greens and bowling greens, and is used as a ‘bottom’ grass in the majority of amenity and sports ground mixtures.